 - When selecting questions, do not forget to consider that one or more might come up on topics (e.g. The Cold War) that you have associated more with Paper Two.

-- Look for questions on the old favourites (e.g. the Russian Revolution).
+- Look for questions on the old favourites (e.g. the Russian Revolution), topics that you are very familiar with and comfortable writing about.

 - Particularly for this paper which requires full concentration and physical effort throughout the two and a half hours, pace yourself physically and mentally.